 “Are you ok, Mr. Brown?” he asked with a concerned look.

-“We could drive back with you,” he suggested eying Isabel as if she was evil.
+“We could drive back with you,” he suggested eying Isabel as if she were evil.

 Eli considering explaining Isabel’s behavior to him, telling all three of them that it was far more respectful to let him struggle on the ground on his own that attempting to lift him up.
 That he was glad she thought he wasn’t a useless cripple.
 But saw no point in it.